mscwilson/mscwilson.github.io/trackers-setup.md

 As the owner of the website, I want to know if people click on the links for my blog and portfolio.
 In my portfolio, I want to know which of my projects are most interesting to my visitors.
 I can use the GitHub repo links as a proxy for this, by recording which links get clicked on.
 Finally for my blog, I was hoping to measure if people do click on/play the embedded YouTube videos that I include at the end of some of my posts.

 #### Snowplow Micro
 [Snowplow Micro](https://github.com/snowplow-incubator/snowplow-micro/) runs off a Docker image.
-This was my first time using Docker so I started by following Docker's tutorial for a while so that I understood the Micro command.
+This was my first time using Docker so I started by following Docker's tutorial so that I understood the Micro command.
 I downloaded the basic two config files and saved them into a folder called snowplow.

 ```shell
 docker run --mount type=bind,source=$(pwd)/snowplow,destination=/config -p 9090:9090 snowplow/snowplow-micro:1.1.2 --collector-config /config/micro.conf --iglu /config/iglu.json